Azure/bicep/docs/tutorial/05-convert-arm-template.md

 You can take a look at an entire sample template converted to a bicep file here:

 [ARM Template](../complete-bicep-files/05.json) -> [Bicep file](../complete-bicep-files/05.bicep)

+We also have a growing set of [examples](../examples) of fully converted [Azure QuickStart templates](https://github.com/Azure/azure-quickstart-templates)